wlm14127/VITALITY-Health-Kit/README.md

 ## Demonstration

 We've produced **two videos** to showcase our product - one product presentation, and one product demonstration.
+See the individual video descriptions for more information.
 - **Presentation**: https://youtu.be/ArnmDP1UDow (5:24)
 - **Demonstration**: https://youtu.be/Cn0MguxYPTU (4:43)